fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

         |> (<) 100
 ```

 it's not clear at a first glance if the intention was to check if price < 100 or the other way around (that is what the code is actually doing).
-So it's better to stick with the normal from:
+So it's better to stick with the normal form:

 ```elm
 applyDiscount : Int -> Bool